jamesscottbrown/sbml-diff/README.md

     usage: sbml-diff.py [-h] [--params] [--kinetics] [--abstract]
                         [--ignore IGNORE] [--elide ELIDE] [--colors COLORS]
                         [--labels LABELS] [--stoich] [--outfile OUTFILE]
-                        [--model MODEL]
+                        [--model MODEL] [--align] [--cartoon] [--force]
+                        [--hide-params] [--hide-rules] [--complete]
                         infile [infile ...]

         Summarise one, or compare two or more, SBML models as a network or table.
-    Supports four distinct kinds of output:
+        Supports five distinct kinds of output:

         * DOT representation of reaction network (circles representing species, squares representing reactions)
         * DOT representation of an abstraction of reaction network, showing only species (--abstract)
+        * DOT representation of a cartoon view of a genetic regulatory network (--cartoon)
         * a table of parameters (--params)
         * a table of kinetic laws for each reaction (--kineticstable)

+        If one or more kinds of table are requested, DOT output is not produced.

     positional arguments:
       infile                List of input SBML files